FxMaverick/GoldStrikes/README.md

 # GoldStrikes

-GoldStrikes is a data processing tool designed to extract structural information from options chains (Barchart-compatible).
+GoldStrikes is a Python tool that processes options chain CSV data (Barchart-compatible) to extract key structural metrics for trading.

-It converts raw CSV data into a simplified dataset containing key metrics used for market structure analysis.
+The output is optimized for direct use in **MetaTrader 5 (MQL5)**.

 ---

 ## ⚙️ What it does

-* Parses options chain data (calls and puts)
+* Parses raw options chain data (calls and puts)
 * Computes:

   * **Total Exposure** (Open Interest × Premium)
   * **Dominance Log** (call vs put imbalance)
-* Outputs a clean dataset ready for visualization or trading systems
+* Exports a clean **CSV dataset ready for MT5**

 ---